hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/06_peak_calling_macs.md

 _NOTE: There are additional ChIP-seq tools that have functionality to accomodate ATAC-seq data (i.e. [Genrich](https://github.com/jsh58/Genrich), or there are caller that are exclusively designed for ATAC-seq(i.e. [HMMRATAC](https://academic.oup.com/nar/article/47/16/e91/5519166))._

-## MACS2
+## MACS3
 The [MACS algorithm](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) captures the influence of genome complexity to evaluate the significance of enriched ChIP regions.
 Although it was developed for the detection of transcription factor binding sites (narrow peaks), it is also suited for larger regions (broad peaks).

-We will be using **MACS2** in this workshop.
-The **underlying algorithm for peak calling remains the same as the original MACS**, but it comes with some enhancements in functionality.
-The MACS/MACS2 workflow is depicted below.
+We will be using **MACS3** in this workshop.
+The **underlying algorithm for peak calling remains the same as the original MACS**, but it comes with some [enhancements in functionality](https://github.com/macs3-project/MACS) compared to MACS or MACS2.
+The MACS workflow is depicted below.
 In this lesson, we will describe the steps in more detail.

-> **NOTE**: You will notice that the link above points to **MACS3, the newest version of this software**.
-For this workshop we are limited to what is available as a module on O2, but if you have access to the latest version - we do recommend using it.
-The base algorithm does not change between versions, rather small tweaks have been made towards speed/memory optimization and code cleanup.
-There are also additional features added.
-For more details, please [refer to the GitHub page](https://github.com/macs3-project/MACS).

 <p align="center">
 <img src="../img/macs_workflow.png" width="400">